 The material held in the University Library regarding this Department almost certainly represents everything still in existence.
 As there is no requirement to keep and deposit department archives, coverage is patchy.
-Most items [but not all] are represented on Janus, the UL Archive online catalogue, and NOT yet searchable via iDiscover.
-Please contact the University Archives firstname.lastname@example.org regarding scope of, and access to, items located there.
+Some items may be represented on Janus, the UL Archive online catalogue, and NOT yet searchable via iDiscover.
+Please contact the University Archives email@example.com regarding scope of, and access to, items located there.

 Visitors are welcome in the Genetics Library, even if not members of the University of Cambridge.
 However, anyone who is not a member of the University must fill out an application form, which needs to be approved by the Academic Librarian before a reader may use the Library.
 Advise your reader to check we have the resources they need first, and see our visitors page.
 The application form is available